 Luke 16:9 says we must make friends of ungodly mammon.

 There is a ton more, but just to show you it is not as clear as he makes it.

 Page 29 gives away what he is doing, he wants a new kind of Christianity. although he often tries to go and call for an early church, its interesting that he only picks the Jerusalem church, do you know that not one other church in the New Testament had a distribution! other churches had rich and poor and the rich were taught not to despise the poor but to be generous and help.

 If you go and see what Christianity he claims to be converted to and become disenchanted with, you will soon see its not Christianity at all. (page 45; 64-65).
 I understand and feel with him when I see apathy, when the church does nothing I get angry, and James says faith that has not produces works is dead.
 But the right kind of works.
 Creation groaning is often mentioned, but if you read the Scriptures, it will only stop when Christ returns and rules with an iron fist.

-if you read Scripture we are supposed to care for those in the Body of Christ, those who are saved, take care of them, not meaning we should not be involved in the world, but our primary job their is evangelism, or let us fill their bellies and send them to hell well fed?
+If you read Scripture we are supposed to care for those in the Body of Christ, those who are saved, take care of them, not meaning we should not be involved in the world, but our primary job there is evangelism, or let us fill their bellies and send them to hell well fed?

 There is so much more I could write, almost every page, but this is getting long already. so let me say two things